Regardless of kitchen supplier, it’s well worth taking some time preparing before buying a new kitchen.

 Planning and designing a new kitchen is a complex task.
 There are of course challenges along the way, some will be dealt with by your supplier and some will need your input too.
 Overcoming these challenges not only involves making decisions about how best to deal with them but also deciding if they are worth addressing at all.

 - Prioritise your wants and needs, it is vital to ensure that the important elements are in place.

-Invariably, there will be some some ideas that might not be prudent to pursue.
-Perhaps they will be too costly, complicated, or time consuming to implement.
+Invariably, there will be some ideas that might not be prudent to pursue.
+Perhaps they will be too costly, complicated, or time-consuming to implement.

-How do you chose your supplier?
-An initial search on the web, and then perhaps a tour of showrooms from your short list?
+How do you choose your supplier?
+An initial search on the web, and then perhaps a tour of showrooms from your shortlist?
 Maybe, you’ll know someone who can recommend a particular kitchen company.

 You’ll have to reassure yourself that whoever you choose will be able to satisfy your own particular requirements.
 Do your supplier’s payment and work schedules fit with you?
 Do they use tried and trusted materials and appliances?
 What do their past customers say about their work?